 Finally, you can use some detangling shampoos and conditioners to assist you in your dematting.
 They do make a big difference, especially for those dogs who love to roll around and play (which is pretty much every Shih Tzu).

-My Recommendation: Groomers Edge Re-Fur-Bish Conditioner
+Groomers Edge - Re-Fur-Bish Conditioner

 Shih Tzu hair is prone to dry ends, which then frizz and grip onto each other creating a nest of mats.
-The only true solution is using a really good moisturizing conditioner at least once every 6 weeks, and this is what we use most often in our shop.
+The only true solution is using a really good moisturizing conditioner at least once every 6 weeks, and this is what we use most often in our shop

 Please keep in mind that you must dilute this product 32 to 1.